ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ## High Availability

 As a distributed cluster, kafka brokers ensure high availability to process new events.
 Topic has replication factor to support not loosing data in case of broker failure.
 You need at least 3 brokers to ensure availability and a replication factor set to 3 for each topic, so no data will be lost.

+The brokers need to run on separate physical machines.

+Usually replicas is done in-sync, and the configuration settings can specify the number of replicas in-sync needed: for example a 3 replicas can have a minimum in-sync of 2, to tolerate 1 out of sync replica (1 broker outage).

 Partition enables data locality, elasticity, scalability, high performance, parallelism, and fault tolerance.
 Each partitition is replicated at least 3 times and allocated in different brokers.
 One replicas is the **leader**.
 In the case of broker failure (broker 1 in figure below), one of the existing partition in the remaining running brokers will take the leader role (e.g. red partition in broker 3):

 ![](images/kafka-ha.png)

 The keys in the data record determine the partitioning of data in **Kafka**.
 The records with the same key will be in the same partition.

 As kafka is keeping its cluster states in zookeeper, you also need to have at least a three node cluster for zookeeper.
-Writes to Zookeeper are only performed on changes to the membership of consumer groups or on changes to the Kafka cluster itself.
+Writes to Zookeeper are only be performed on changes to the membership of consumer groups or on changes to the Kafka cluster itself.
 Assuming you are using the most recent kafka version (after 0.9), it is possible to have a unique zookeeper cluster for multiple kafka clusters.
 But the latency between Kafka and zookeeper needs to be under few milliseconds (< 15ms) anyway.
 Zookeepers and Brokers should have high availability communication via dual network, and each broker and node allocated on different racks and blades.

 ![](images/ha-comp.png)